 • Create classifications of the lettering styles into identifiable categories.

-• Create historically based monument fonts in standard formats and tailored for monumental work, keeping the same level of technical standards used for print fonts (which has not typically, if ever been achieved in monument industry).
+• Create historically based monument fonts in standard formats tailored to monumental work, keeping the same level of quality and technical standards used for print fonts (which has not typically, if ever been achieved in monument industry).

 By the early 20th century, lettering styles in the monument and print/advertising industries in North America began to split further apart, being tailored toward the history and technological advancements in each field.
 By the early 1920s the monument industry began to create physical metal alphabets for reproducing monument specific lettering styles by means of sandblasting; prior to this time most lettering was drawn and carved by hand, taking notes from printed materials both inside and outside of the monument industry.

 In the late 19th century a growing sentiment emerged frowning on the usage of print and advertising lettering styles on memorials, as largely a classless practice.
 This trend continued largely until the mid 1970s, where typefaces created for the print industry, such as Helvetica and Univers once again were introduced into the monument industry through plastic stencil press letters.
 The MLC does not intend to recreate these print industry fonts which can be purchased elsewhere, but seeks to create digital fonts from the historical lettering styles created specifically for stone engraving.

 Features and benefits of fonts created by the MLC

 Unlike most monument fonts MLC fonts are created to be historically accurate, well-drawn with smooth curves (not with jagged lines or awkward angles and ellipses as is often seen in the industry), proper and full punctuation marks, and extensive kerning.
 At least half of the time spent creating an MLC font is used on kerning alone.